Difepay/C_sharp_friend_lessons/Lesson 2 (number variables & output)/Task 2.1/README.md

 ### Task 2.1

-Create <u>two<\u> char type variables, one contains first big letter of English alphabet, second - last big letter of English alphabet.
-Print them using a format Console.WriteLine() as on the first image.
+Create _two_ ```char``` type variables, _one_ contains first big letter of English alphabet, second - last big letter of English alphabet.
+Print them using a format ```Console.WriteLine()``` as on the first image.

+Restriction:
+1. You can declare only two variables.
+2. You can use only one Console.WriteLine() method in your program.

+Bonus:
+1. Comment your code.